stephenmuss/argo/README.md

 * `:status`: Use to override the status of responses.
 Defaults to 400 for error responses and 200 for valid responses.
 * `:exclude-source`: Use this to exclude the source object as per the JSON API spec in error responses.
 * `:count`: argo provides automatic generation of pagination links if using pagination for `:find`.
 Use `:count` to let argo know how many total objects exist when implementing pagination.
+* `:included` You may optionally include top-level, related resource objects.
+* `:resource-objects` You may optionally include related resource identifier objects.

 In most circumstances it will probably only be necessary to include either `:data` or `:errors`.